-Computation mode – chose between running the calculation for the entire monitoring period (overall) or each year of the monitoring period (sequential):
+Computation mode – choose between running the calculation for the entire monitoring period (overall) or each year of the monitoring period (sequential):

-If your AOI has multiple polygons and contains many numeric folders, i.e. 1, 2, 3, etc., it will run the BFAST calculation for each of the folders, recursively.
+If your AOI has multiple polygons and contains many numeric folders, it will run the BFAST calculation for each of the folders recursively.

-If you are running a large area or have a weak internet connection which might cause the application to disconnect you can go to your user resources in SEPAL and set the amount of time your session should stay open (see image below).
-This way you can shut down SEPAL and the calculation will continue.
+If you are running a large area or have a weak internet connection, which might cause the application to disconnect, you can go to your User resources in SEPAL and set the amount of time your session should stay open (see following image), which allows you to shut down SEPAL without stopping the calculation.

-If the page goes grey and you see Disconnected from the server, don’t worry!
-The process is still running, and you can follow the previous step to make sure your session remains active.
+If the page turns grey and you see Disconnected from the server, the process is still running and you can follow the previous step to make sure your session remains active.

-If you are feeling patient or have a small study area, you can wait for the algorithm to finish running and view one of the outputs, the thresholded magnitude.
+If you have a small study area or have the time, you can wait for the algorithm to finish running and view one of the outputs: the thresholded magnitude.

-When the calculation finishes running you will see the text
+When the calculation is complete, you will see the text:

 Done processing!!!
 Click on DISPLAY THE RESULTS.
-You can now click on the Display BFAST results from this session button to display the thresholded magnitude.
+Select the Display BFAST results from this session button to display the thresholded magnitude.

-The output from BFAST by default include 3 bands, the breakpoint, the magnitude and error.
 An additional output is calculated in this application, which is the thresholded magnitude.
-The thresholded magnitude is calculated using the magnitude output, calculating the mean magnitude value over the AOI and applying thresholds up to +/- 4 standard deviations from the mean.
+The thresholded magnitude is calculated using the magnitude output, calculating the mean magnitude value over the AOI and applying thresholds of up to +/- 4 standard deviations from the mean.
 This layer indicates the positive or negative intensity of change of each pixel.
 Above 2 standard deviations, you can interpret that a change has certainly occurred compared to the historical period modelled.

-If you are not using the instance anymore to process more time-series, please shut down the instance clicking in the trashbin button.
+If you are not using the instance anymore to process additional time series, please close the instance by selecting the Trashbin button.

 Band_1 shows the date when the breakpoint was detected.
 The output is stored as a decimal date.

-Band_2 shows the BFAST magnitude of change, in this case, the mean of the cumulative increase or decrease of NDMI since the monitoring period started.
+Band_2 shows the BFAST magnitude of change (in this case, the mean of the cumulative increase or decrease of NDMI since the monitoring period started).
 It would indicate pixels where vegetation has become wetter or drier.
-The values can be considered as relative changes, where the units are related to the average deviation from the trend of NDMI.
+The values can be considered as relative changes, where units are related to the average deviation from the trend of NDMI.

-Band_3 shows the errors, these are pixels where the algorithm did not find enough data to compute the trends.
+Band_3 shows the errors (pixels where the algorithm did not locate enough data to compute the trends).

-Finally, you will find an additional layer called “threshold”.
-The thresholded magnitude is calculated using the magnitude output, calculating the mean magnitude value over the AOI and applying thresholds up to +/- 4 standard deviations from the mean.
-The layer is a thematic, classification map which has values ranging from 0–10, which correspond to the legend below.
-You can see how to name them in the figure below.
+Finally, you will find an additional layer called Threshold.
+The thresholded magnitude is calculated using the magnitude output, calculating the mean magnitude value over the AOI and applying thresholds of up to +/- 4 standard deviations from the mean.
+The layer is a thematic, classification map which has values ranging from 0–10, corresponding to the legend below (you can see how to name them in the following figure).